idarlington/TicTacToe/README.md

 - Run `sbt run`

 ## How to play
-Enter input into the console as suggested
+Enter choice into console as suggested

 ## Running tests
 ```shell